tylerthompson1/SOC/README.md

 This is a fully cloud-hosted environment in Azure.
 For our EDR, we will be using LimaCharlie.
 It has a cross-platform EDR agent and also handles log shipping/ingestion as well as a threat detection engine.
 It also has a free tier for 2 systems, making it ideal for our environment.

+## Objectives

+The primary objectives of the SOC EDR Command project are to:
+- Establish a Cloud-Hosted SOC: Utilize cloud infrastructure to deploy a scalable and efficient Security Operations Center.
+- Integrate and Utilize LimaCharlie: Leverage the capabilities of LimaCharlie for comprehensive endpoint detection and response, including log shipping, threat detection, and incident response.
+- Enhance Visibility with Sysmon: Implement Sysmon for advanced monitoring of system activities to enrich the data available for threat detection.
+- Leverage Open Source Sigma Rules: Utilize Sigma rules to automate the detection of malicious activities based on standardized and community-driven specifications.
+- Simulate Threats and Test Defenses: Conduct realistic attack simulations to test and refine the SOC’s defensive strategies and ensure readiness against potential threats.

 ## LimaCharlie

 First, we're going to create an account at LimaCharlie.
 After logging in, we will create an organization.
 Here are our organization details.